amoraric/TuringMachine/REPONSES.md

      Circle : [(2.0, 5.0), 5.0]
      Circle : [(2.0, 5.0), 5.0]**
 5.
-    * Une instance pour Point et une autre pour Circle
+    * One instance for Point and another one for Circle
-    * p reference un point et p2 reference une nouvelle instance du point qui est le centre du cercle
+    * p references a point and p2 references a new instance of the point that is the center of the circle
-    * ce n’est plus p car maintenant quand on fait un move sur p2 p n’est pas modifie
+    * it's not p anymore because now when we move p2, p is not modified anymore

 ## Question 6:
 1. **Rectangle : [(0.0, 0.0), (5.0, 3.0)]